vision-zjweu/compv.github.io/docs/hw4.md

 - Training parameters (batch size and number of epochs)

-You should train your network on training set and change those listed above based on evaluation on the validation set.
+You should train your network on training set and change those hyperparameters listed above based on evaluation on the validation set.
 You should run evalution on the test set **only once** at the end.

 **Complete the following:**